 There are 3 types of sausages (grilled bratwurst, grilled weisswurst and boiled knackwurst), German-style pizza called flammkuchen, special entrees for each weekend, assorted side dishes and a spiced nuts vendor.
 A full menu can be found here.
 We got one of the dinner plates, which includes an entree’, one sausage, two side dishes, bread and butter.
 For only $14, it’s quite a bit of food that a family could easily share.
 We also had one of the German pizzas and a couple of warm soft pretzels–something I was looking forward to.

 And what German festival would be complete without polka/oompapa music and chicken dancing?
 You can see the complete music schedule here.
 Even though our little one is just under 9-months-old, she had a great time “learning” how to do the chicken dance.
 There was even a big chicken walking around to dance and take pictures with.

 Oktoberfest has been held in Rivertown in Kenner for the last few years since Deutsches Haus left their South Galvez Street location because of the new Louisiana State University Hospital being constructed there.
 They have now moved back to New Orleans as they build a brand-new Deutsches Haus right by Bayou St. John.
 The new address is 1700 Moss Street.

 All in all, Deutsches Haus does a really great job with their Oktoberfest, and for only $10 per person (kids twelve and under get in free) admission it can make for some very reasonably priced fun for the entire family.
 Note: they only accept cash at the gate.
 There are ATMs available but I like to be prepared.

-There may be some people who are hesitant about making the drive from the Northshore to Kenner, it really is worth your time to cross the lake and enjoy some wonderful beer and experience some great food that you may not be able to get but once a year.
+There may be some people who are hesitant about making the drive from the Northshore, it really is worth your time to cross the lake and enjoy some wonderful beer and experience some great food that you may not be able to get but once a year.
 I know we’re glad we did, and I think others will be, too.